charlpcronje/dev.docs.cronje.me/src/php/laravel/cors.md

     link: https://charl-cv.devserv.me
     avatar: https://assets.devserv.me/avatars/darker.jpg
 tags: [dev,tools,start,js,php,frontend,backend,developer,devtools,helpers,log]
+---

----Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.

 ## CORS Middleware